Big Research Starts with Strong Support

 From Proposal to a $49.5 Million Award: The Jackson Heart Study

-For more than 25 years, JHS has followed over 5,000 participants in Jackson, Mississippi.
-Competing for the Coordinating Center meant managing decades of data, coordinating six centers, planning future exams, launching a new young adult cohort, and meeting strict NIH and privacy requirements.
+The Jackson Heart Study (JHS) shows what this kind of support can make possible.
+For more than 25 years, JHS has followed over 5,000 participants in Jackson, Mississippi and has generated critical insights into cardiovascular health and disease prevention.
+Competing for the Coordinating Center required managing decades of data, coordinating multiple centers, planning future exams, launching a new young adult cohort, and meeting strict NIH and privacy requirements.
+“Given the complexity of the project’s moving parts, stakeholders, and deliverables, we saw this program as a source of critical support to help our team manage it efficiently and effectively,” said Long.

-The team worked with CTSI during proposal development, including support for a single IRB proposal, and continued with TGA after the award for operational and post-award support.
+The team partnered with CTSI during proposal development—including support for a single IRB proposal—and continued with TGA after the award for operational and post-award support.
 That continuity helped position the team not only to win the contract, but to carry out its full research mission.
+“In September 2025, our team was awarded the 10-year, $49.5 million JHS Coordinating Center contract.
+This award allows us to build on the Jackson Heart Study’s rich and important legacy,” said Long.

 Strengthening Research Teams